Opportunity at the Economic Roots

 There is also this in Title 30:

 §4326.
-Growth management program elements A comprehensive plan must include an inventory and analysis section addressing state goals under this subchapter and issues of regional or local significance that the municipality or multimunicipal region considers important.
+Growth management program elements 1.
+Inventory and analysis.
+A comprehensive plan must include an inventory and analysis section addressing state goals under this subchapter and issues of regional or local significance that the municipality or multimunicipal region considers important.
 The inventory must be based on information provided by the State, regional councils and other relevant local sources.
 The analysis must include 10-year projections of local and regional growth in population and residential, commercial and industrial activity; the projected need for public facilities; and the vulnerability of and potential impacts on natural resources. (emphasis added)The inventory and analysis section must include, but is not limited to:

 For the purposes of inventory and analysis, the degradation of the Knickerbocker Lake water supply, pursuant to the purpose of mixing our casting slip, should be included in the inventory and analysis of significant water resources and fairly incorporated into the zoning ordinances.
 Our long established local industry requires a property with well water.
 I submit that “other relevant local sources” includes all inhabitants of the community.
 The planning board should be talking to the people and businesses affected by their regulations- during the planning process, not only a short time before a vote.
 There is no way for the planning board to understand our issue with town water unless there is an open avenue of communication.